 ghost."

-He really did not understand where this was coming from; even if he knew
+didn't understand where this was coming from; even if he knew exactly which

 "Do not patronize